qcpolimi/QAOA_weighted_maxcut/README.md

 # QAOA_weighted_maxcut

-This repository is published in support of publication "Benchmarking QAOA for Max-Cut on selected instances
+This repository is published in support of publication "Benchmarking QAOA for Max-Cut on selected instances".

 ## Installation